meghnaaallam/problem-solving/blind75/arrays & hashing/hints.md

 - what if the array has negative elements - check for edge cases
 - mostly try using hashmaps /sets
 - try the two pointer approach
+- for the two pinter approach: mostly the array will be sorted or it will require you to satisfy a few conditions
+- The set of elements in the array is a pair, a triplet, or even a subarray